Rowdy Tellez Player Props: Brewers vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective 9.1 K/9, which ranks 11th in MLB.
+- The Giants pitching staff ranks 10th in MLB with a collective 9.2 strikeouts per nine innings.

-- The Giants' 4.77 team ERA ranks 21st across all MLB pitching staffs.
+- The Giants have a 4.71 team ERA that ranks 21st across all league pitching staffs.

-- Giants pitchers combine to allow 42 total home runs at a clip of 1.4 per game (to rank 21st in baseball).
+- Giants pitchers combine to rank 21st in baseball in home runs given up (42 total, 1.4 per game).

-- Manaea gets the start for the Giants, his fifth of the season.
-He is 0-1 with a 7.85 ERA and 21 strikeouts in 18 1/3 innings pitched.
+- Cobb makes the start for the Giants, his seventh of the season.
+He is 1-1 with a 2.43 ERA and 33 strikeouts in 33 1/3 innings pitched.

-- In his most recent outing on Saturday against the San Diego Padres, the lefty tossed two innings, giving up four earned runs while surrendering five hits.
+- In his most recent appearance on Sunday against the San Diego Padres, the righty went five innings, allowing three earned runs while surrendering seven hits.

-- In six games this season, the 31-year-old has a 7.85 ERA and 10.3 strikeouts per nine innings, while giving up a batting average of .268 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.